44thm0820/gallery-of-horns-82/README.md

 ## Comments

   It took me 5 hours to complete Lab 01, from 3pm to 6pm and 730pm to 930pm.
 I spent extra time making each HornedBeast component centered using the .card class example from MDN.
 I also took extra time to make sure the README was written correctly despite unclear instruction on what the README should look like for Lab 01 submission.
+I finally submitted at 1030ish pm after realizing I had one more attribute to specify in the HornedBeast component.

 ## Getting Started with Create React App